faressjebali/ytb-dwn/README.md

 For Windows
 1. Create a new folder called ytb-dwn in your C:\ drive (for example, C:\ytb-dwn).

 2. Add the new folder (C:\ytb-dwn) to your system's PATH so that you can use the ytb-dwn command from anywhere.
-Here's how to do it:
-.
-Press Win + R, type sysdm.cpl, and press Enter to open System Properties.
-.
-Go to the Advanced tab and click on Environment Variables.
-.
-Under System Variables, scroll down and select Path, then click Edit.
-.
-Click New, then add the full path of the ytb-dwn folder (e.g., C:\ytb-dwn).
-.
-Click OK to save the changes.

 4. Clone this repository:
    ```bash